vtexdocs/dev-portal-content/docs/localization/vtex-io-documentation-updating-live-stores.md

 ### Go live

-After developing your store with VTEX IO and Store Framework and customizing it based on your business needs, follow the instructions in [Going live with a new store](https://developers.vtex.com/docs/guides/vtex-io-documentation-go-live) to make your ecommerce available to shoppers.
+After developing your store with [Store Framework](https://developers.vtex.com/docs/guides/store-framework) and customizing it based on your business needs, follow the instructions in [Going live with a new store](https://developers.vtex.com/docs/guides/vtex-io-documentation-go-live) to make your ecommerce available to shoppers.

 </Steps>